devonfw-forge/devon4flutter-non-bloc-arch/pages/130-The-Widget-Tree.md

 | 📙 | State | Any data that can change over time [\[12\]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) |
 | - | ----- | :------------------------------------------------------------------------------------------------------------ |

 A Stateful Widget [\[13\]](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) always consists of two parts: An immutable Widget and a mutable State.
 The immutable Widget’s responsibility is to hold onto that State, the State itself has the mutable data and builds the actual UI element [\[36\]](https://www.youtube.com/watch?v=AqCMFXEmf3w).
 Let’s have a look at an example.
 This is a simplified version of the WisdomFeed from Figure 8.
-The *WisdomBloc* is responsible for generating and cashing wisdoms that are then displayed in the Feed.
+The *WisdomBloc* is responsible for generating and caching wisdoms that are then displayed in the Feed.
 More on that in the chapter [Architecting a Flutter App](https://github.com/devonfw-forge/devonfw4flutter/wiki/200-Architecting-a-Flutter-App).

 ``` dart
 ///Immutable Widget